 Relaxing the dress code in the interview process could tell you more about your potential hire because people are themselves when they are most comfortable.

 Allowing people to dress comfortably yet, professionally could tell you more about your potential employee than forcing them to all come in a suit and tie.
-With many interviews being conducted over Zoom, your candidate is likely wearing sweatpants below their blazer.
+With many interviews being conducted over Zoom, your candidate may likely be wearing sweatpants below their blazer.
 When people are comfortable, they are more apt to be themselves, and this persona will shine through if they get the role.

-Don’t Judge Based on Your First Glance
+Don’t Pass Judgement on Your First Glance

 With a lot of millennials having at least one tattoo or piercing, it is essential to note that body art doesn’t diminish their talent.
 You could be skipping over a phenomenal candidate since they have a nose piercing or a hand tattoo.
-Many brilliant programmers who work in the tech industry wear jeans, hoodies, and sneakers to work.
+Many brilliant programmers who work in the tech industry wear jeans and sneakers to work.
 This doesn’t make them unprofessional; it just makes them comfortable.
 When people are satisfied at work, they are likely to be more productive because they can focus on their tasks.

 Revising the dress code doesn’t mean eradicating the policy.
 However, relaxing the standards and being more open-minded when it comes to diverse appearances of potential hires could open the doors for your industry to recruit new talent.